altair823/make_minutes_of_meeting/README.md

 - The extension of the document will be `txt`
 - The header of the document will be "--------header--------"
 - The footer of the document will be "--------footer--------"
+- The extra metadata labels that can be added to the document are `location`, `attendees`, `meeting chair`, and `agenda`
+  - These labels are optional and can be added to the document with the `-e` option

 As a result of the above configuration, the following bash command will create a file with the following content: